Subscribe

 Area and transport

-Residents have access to the private residents gardens.
-The Barbican is well connected by transport, with a number of stations nearby including Barbican (Hammersmith & City, Circle and Metropolitan Lines), Moorgate and Old Street (Northern, Hammersmith & City, Circle and Metropolitan Lines) underground stations and Farringdon station.
+Ben Jonson House, completed in 1973, runs along the northern side of the Barbican.
+Residents have access to the private residents' gardens.
+The Barbican is well connected by transport, with several stations nearby including Barbican (Hammersmith & City, Circle and Metropolitan Lines), Moorgate and Old Street (Northern, Hammersmith & City, Circle and Metropolitan Lines) underground stations and Farringdon station (with the new Elizabeth Line).
 The flat is within easy reach of plenty of bars and cafes in Clerkenwell or Shoreditch.
 As well as a nearby Waitrose supermarket, there is a fantastic independent grocery store, Geranium, at the bottom of Lauderdale Tower.

 History

-It was originally thought to clad the buildings with marble but later rejected in favour of pick hammered raw concrete — giving the buildings a solid and unified look, visually similar to the later blocks of Golden Lane Estate.
-Semi-engineered brick is also used below the podium level to echo the materials of the buildings that had previously stood there.
+It was originally thought to clad the buildings with marble but later rejected in favour of pick hammered raw concrete — giving the buildings a solid and unified look, visually similar to Crescent House in Golden Lane Estate, an earlier scheme by CP&B. Semi-engineered brick is also used below the podium level to echo the materials of the buildings that had previously stood there.